Piper Laurie: Personal life

 Laurie was married to New York Herald Tribune entertainment writer and Wall Street Journal movie critic Joe Morgenstern.

 They met shortly after the release of The Hustler in 1961 when Morgenstern interviewed her during the film's promotion.
 They soon began dating, and nine months after the interview, they were married on January 21, 1962.
 When no substantial roles came her way after The Hustler, she and Morgenstern moved to Woodstock, New York.
 In 1971, they adopted a daughter.
 In 1982, the couple divorced, after which she moved to the Hollywood area and continued working in films and television.

 She had previously dated actor and future U.S. president Ronald Reagan.

 In 1962, she was Harvard's Hasty Pudding Woman of the Year.
 In 2000, she received the Spirit of Hope Award in Korea for her service during the Korean War.
 She appeared at the September 2014 Mid-Atlantic Nostalgia Convention in Hunt Valley, Maryland.

-Laurie was also a sculptor who worked in marble and clay.
+Laurie was also a sculptor who worked with marble and clay.